redislabs-training/ru102py/README.md

 a virtualenv automatically if you have not already done so.

 ## FAQ

+## Why do I get a "Python 3.8 is not installed!" error when I try to run `make` commands?

+This project requires Python 3.8.
+See the "Prerequisites" section of this README.
+You will need to install Python 3.8 on your machine, or else use our "lab" Docker image -- see the "Setup" tab in the course for more details.

 ## Why do I get a ConnectionError when I run the tests or dev server?